miscellaneous-mice/Linux_Rice/README.md

 # Linux_Rice

-Refer to this [repo](https://gitHub.com/miscellaneous-mice/My_Linux_config) for complete installation
+- Refer to this [repo](https://gitHub.com/miscellaneous-mice/My_Linux_config) for complete installation

+- This is the [change](https://github.com/miscellaneous-mice/My_Linux_config/tree/main#extras) from the above repository

 ## BSPWM